GabrielLoiolaPessoa/GabrielLoiolaPessoa/README.md

 - I’m currently learning **Node Js, TypeScript and ExpressJs**

-- I’m looking to collaborate on **inspiring projects with nice people**
+- I’m looking for collaborate on **inspiring projects with nice people**

 - Ask me about **Java, Spring, Node, Linux**